patx/micropie/README.md

 - Websockets with Socket.io
 - Async Streaming
 - Form handling and POST requests
+- And more

+*Please note these are examples, showing the MicroPie API and routing, they are not meant for producton!*
 ## **Why ASGI?**
 ASGI is the future of Python web development, offering:
 - **Concurrency**: Handle thousands of simultaneous connections efficiently.
 - **WebSockets**: Use tools like Socket.IO for real-time communication.
 - **Scalability**: Ideal for modern, high-traffic applications.

-MicroPie allows you to take full advantage of these benefits while maintaining simplicity and ease of use you're used to with your WSGI apps.
+MicroPie allows you to take full advantage of these benefits while maintaining simplicity and ease of use you're used to with your WSGI apps and it lets you choose what libraries you want to work with instead of forcing our ideas onto you!

 ## **Feature Comparison**